-Andrew Walsh’s flavour catfish and marriage — with a happy ending
+Andrew Walsh’s Catfish Restaurant Marries Esoteric flavours with a happy ending

-Andrew Walsh (chef-owner of Cure, Bao Boy, et al) opened one of my most heavily anticipated restaurants of 2020 — Catfish at Telok Ayer.
+Chef Andrew Walsh (chef-owner of Cure, Club Street Wine Room, et al) opened one of my most heavily anticipated restaurant openings in Singapore in 2020 — Catfish at Telok Ayer.

 Oh boy, if meals were dates then Catfish had truly catfished me — in the best possible way, of course.
-While I am familiar with Chef Walsh’s inspired culinary nous and experimental edge, this still exceeded my expectations.
+While I am familiar with Chef Walsh’s inspired culinary nous and experimental edge, the restaurant still exceeded my expectations.

-My catfish date’s suggestions of marriage (of flavours) were powerfully convincing, and by the end of my meal I was ready to believe in marital bliss.
+My date’s suggestions of marriage (of flavours) were powerfully convincing and by the end of my meal, I was ready to believe in marital bliss.

 This timely Weekday Set Lunch ($55/3 course) at Catfish helped finish 2020 on a high note, against all odds in an unnerving year.